scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 text-based format).

-The ``dask`` library provides a wide range of tools for organizing computational full process of exporting tasks. ``cesium`` makes use of only one small component: within ``dask``, tasks are organized as a directed acyclic graph (DAG), with the results of some tasks serving as the inputs to others.
+The ``dask`` library provides a wide range of tools for organizing computational full process of exporting tasks. ``cesium`` makes use of only one small
+component: within ``dask``, tasks are organized as a directed acyclic graph (DAG), with the results of some tasks serving as the inputs to others.
 Tasks can then be computed in an efficient order by ``dask``'s scheduler.
-Within ``cesium``, many features rely on other features as inputs, so internally we represent our computations as ``dask`` graphs in order to minimize redundant computations and peak memory usage (part of an example DAG involving the Lomb-Scargle periodogram is depicted in Figure :ref:`dask`).
+Within ``cesium``, many features rely on other features as inputs, so internally we represent our computations as ``dask`` graphs in order to minimize redundant computations and peak memory usage.
+Part of an example DAG involving the Lomb-Scargle periodogram is depicted in Figure :ref:`dask`: circles represent functions, and rectangles the inputs/outputs of the various steps.
 In addition to the built-in features, custom feature functions passed in directly by the user can similarly make use of the internal ``dask`` representation so that built-in features can be reused for the evaluation of user-specified functions.